 South of town, the border between the two Virginias is on the crest of East River Mountain.
 Some of the best views can be found at the East River Mountain Scenic Overlook (1780 Stadium Dr.); phone (304) 327-2448.
 A sister city, Bluefield, Va., lies to the southwest.

 The West Virginia city's original municipal building, built in 1924, now houses The Bluefield Performing Arts Center, an active center for visual and performing arts that hosts regular concerts at Bluefield High School, Bluefield College and Harman Chapel; phone (304) 325-9117.

 The Granada Theater, featuring 1920s Spanish-Moorish design, was one of several theaters built in the early 20th century when Bluefield was a popular railroad stopover and known as “Little New York.”
 (The city received a nod in the 1934 film, “Red Dust,” when the character, played by Jean Harlow, revealed she had lived in Bluefield.)
-Note: The 1928 theater is closed for renovations; it will feature live performances as well as classic and indie movies; phone Bluefield Preservation Society at (304) 589-0239 for updates.
+The 1928 theater features live performances as well as classic and indie movies at 537 Commerce St.; phone Bluefield Preservation Society for information at (304) 589-0239.